chenglongduan/PS_adjoint_imaging_2D/README.md

 This method [1] has been applied to volcanic structure imaging submitted to a journal [2].

-Please cite the GJI methodology paper [1] and the Nature volcano application paper [2], if you use this code for your publications:
+Please cite the GJI methodology paper [1] and the submitted volcano application paper [2], if you use this code for your publications:

 [1] Chenglong Duan, David Lumley, Hejun Zhu.
 "Estimation of micro-earthquake source locations based on full adjoint P and S wavefield imaging."
 Geophysical Journal International 226 (2021): 2116–2144. https://doi.org/10.1093/gji/ggab203